MarineHS/Library_Management_Project/Library_web/README.md

 ## Project Overview

 The site is divided into three main sections:
 - **the home page**.
-Display the library's oppening hours and a list of available activities
+Display the library's opening hours and a list of available activities
 - **the catalog page**.
 Features a search bar  to find books by title or author; and a highlight section showcasing the books of the month.
 - **the login page**.
 Allows both users and admin to log into their account using their email address.